 A common theme of all awareness and crime prevention programs is the encouragement of students and employees to be aware of their responsibility for their own security and the security of others.
 In addition to seminars, information is disseminated to students and employees through crime prevention awareness brochures and articles in the student newspapers.

 When time is of the essence, information is released to the university community through timely warnings and security alerts via e-mail and other mechanisms.
 Please refer to the Policy Addressing Timely Warnings and Security Alerts above.

 Crime Prevention Programs on personal safety and theft prevention are sponsored by various campus organizations throughout the year.
-Hawai'i Community College (Hawai'i CC) facilitate programs for students and staff that provide a variety of educational strategies and tips on how to protect themselves from sexual assault, theft and other crimes.
+Hawai'i Community College (Hawai'i CC) facilitate programs for students and staff that provide a variety of educational strategies and tips on how to protect themselves from theft and other crimes.

 Crime Prevention Tips available online at http://hawaii.hawaii.edu/security/crimepreventiontips.

 Tip: To enhance personal safety, and especially after an evening class, walk with friends or someone from class that you know well, or call the Hawai'i CC Campus Security Office and request a security escort: 808-854-1420, or call from one of the many Blue Light Call Boxes on campus.